-The aforementioned spa, as described by one Original Traveller who recently visited, is epic.
+During your stay, tuck into delicious meals at the hotel's King's Social House, a stylish restaurant which transforms into an after-dinner disco in the late evening.
+For a nightcap, you have a choice of three bars: one at the hotel - Renaissance Bar - and two more at the neighbouring property, Chesa Veglia.
+When you're not relaxing with a glass of wine in hand, head to the spa.
 It has been designed to lift the spirits and put wellness - and, if we're honest, soothing poste-piste aches and strains - at the forefront of guests' experiences, setting the benchmark for all alpine resorts.
 Ahead of the curve where treatments are concerned, the spa therapists are trained in ancient and modern practices from around the globe to tailor make the best facials and massages to suit guests needs.
-Oh, and the pool has a rock to scramble up and jump off into the wtaer depths below.

-As for little skiers, unlike most luxury hotels of its kind, Badrutt's Palace Hotel's Kids' Club is excellent.
-Little snow bunnies can learn to cook alongside hotel chefs, enjoy a yoga class and dance the night away (until bedtime) at the Kid's Disco.
+As for little skiers, unlike most luxury hotels of its kind, Badrutt's Palace's Kids' Club is excellent.
+Little snow bunnies can learn to cook alongside hotel chefs and enjoy wonderful yoga classes.
 Everything has been approved by the hotel's Junior General Manager, with the help of an expert panel of children, making sure that not one detail has been overlooked, gaining Original Travel's approval in the process.

 In a very Swiss twist, Badrutt's Palace Hotel's old library, while hosting many an interesting read, is also home to what they say is the original for Raphael's Sistine Madonna - which hangs in the Dresden Old Master's Gallery.